 …you’ll need to understand what these factors are and how they impact ad costs.

 Below, we are going to cover some of the most important topics regarding the cost of Google Ads.

 We’ll discuss the factors of the Google Ads auction system, how your Google Ads budget is spent, and other factors that can impact costs.

 This will give you a general understanding of how much Google ads cost your business to help you determine if these ads are a good fit for your budget.

 It’s clear to see that Google Ads is a popular form of advertising, but it may not be right for every business.

 How Google Ads Works

-Before we can even discuss how much placing ads on Google Ads might cost your business, we’ve got to start with the basics.
+Before we can even discuss how much placing ads on Google AdWords might cost your business, we’ve got to start with the basics.